machiwao/CCTHESS1-CCTHESS2-Dev-and-Docs/README.md

-# Hybrid AI for Heat Resilience: Urban Thermal Forecasting and Cooling Infrastructure Planning
+# Physics-Informed Neural Networks for Enhanced Heat Index Forecasting in the Philippine Context